hughperkins/travis-ubuntu-systray/README.md

 # travis-ubuntu-systray
 systray icon for travis for ubuntu

+Note: this isnt currently quite really working for now.

 - first copy travis.yaml.templ to travis.yaml
 - customize to contain a github apikey, with permissions:
   - repo:status